darkquasar/darkquasar.github.io/_posts/2018-11-10-THL04-AwesomeKB.md

 {% include note.html content="you can use whatever you want to achieve the same results like your own sphinx container. `darkquasar/inca-sphinx:1.0.0` comes with \"m2r\" plugin which converts any Markdown documents to their `reStructuredText` equivalents before sphinx converts them, in turn, to html.
 It also comes by default with the `readthedocs` theme.
 You can find the Dockerfile used to build inca-sphinx as **inca-sphinx-dockerfile**" %}

 The idea behind using Sphinx is that it is a highly versatile solution, with a prolific developers' community.
 Learning to write in .rst is not that different from Markdown and it's far more powerful.
-Sphinx will allow you to document things like your code effortlesly by extracting *docstrings* within them.
+Sphinx will allow you to document things like your code effortlessly by extracting *docstrings* within them.
 You can read about this and many other features in their [official site](http://www.sphinx-doc.org)

 ### 5. Running the KB Stack!